 Entrance fee

-Below is the admission fee of Thailand-Burma Railway Center
+Below is the admission fee for Thailand-Burma Railway Center.

 Opening hours